dstackai/dstack/README.md

 ### 2. Start the server

-Once the `~/.dstack/server/config.yml` file is configured, proceed to start the server:
+Once backends are configured, proceed to start the server:

 <div class="termy">